 We are working closely with our partners in the remaining jurisdictions to gain the necessary authorisations as soon as possible.
 We expect to receive approval from Portugal next, and the approval process in France is ongoing with current indications that this will come through later this year.
-France is well-known for its considered approach to new product approvals, and the climactic peculiarities of France mean that efficacy trials are often required for both the Southern Maximum Residue Limit exemption for Eden's active substances and Maritime zones (rather than the Southern zone alone, as is the case with the other countries within the Southern zone).
+France is well-known for its considered approach to new product approvals, and the climactic peculiarities of France mean that efficacy trials are often required for both the Southern and Maritime zones (rather than the Southern zone alone, as is the case with the other countries within the Southern zone).
 This has been the case in the French regulator's consideration of our application, and Eden's French partner, Sumi Agro France, has now submitted the results for consideration by the French authorities.